 Update: I've dropped the "2011" from the title, as I've kept this list more or less up-to-date every time I change a computer.

-Other than Visual Studio, Photoshop, Office/Outlook, 3dsMax (/Maya/Modo/...) and Perforce, these are the tools that I always have installed on my development computer.
+Other than what's required - usually Visual Studio, Photoshop, Office/Outlook, 3dsMax/Maya/Modo/... and Perforce (sadly nowadays often git), these are the tools that I always have installed on my development computer.

 strikethroughare tools that I used to install / might still be useful, but don't really rely upon anymore (these might go away as I update the list)

-I don't use OSX for development at all, but I use it almost exclusively at home for photography and general computer stuff...
-So I included a few OSX tools too, even if you won't find as much programming stuff.
+- I don't use OSX for development much - I included a few OSX tools but you won't find as much programming stuff - will be marked in maroon.

 A good way of installing software in bulk is to use Ninite.

-The opposite, uninstall, is also best served by some bulk/batch tools: Absolute Uninstaller and for Windows 8+ App Uninstaller.
+The opposite, uninstall, is also best served by some bulk/batch tools, I did have success with Absolute Uninstaller and BCU, but I'm sure there are many alternatives.

 - MUST-HAVE!
 Everything is by far the tool I use the most.
 It's life-changing.
 After installing it I also I limit windows search indexing options only to the start menu and email, as the latter is required by Outlook).

 - Nowadays I'm working more across workstations it's handy to have a faster file copier over the network, I use FastCopy (see http://www.raymond.cc/blog/12-file-copy-software-tested-for-fastest-transfer-speed/) so I can sync Perforce depots (and then use p4 flush) on both machines without going through the p4 server (also, if you have HDD space, use a local p4 proxy, it's nifty!).
 TeraCopy is similar and has a Mac version too.

 - TreeSize or WinDirStat or similar, but as I don't really need it often, I just get the portable version as needed (OSX: Grand Perspective).

-- MUST-HAVE 7-Zip (OSX: Keka or Zipeg).
-I found that WinRAR can still be very useful if you need to handle symlinks / hardlinks.
-Most other compressors don't.
+- MUST-HAVE 7-Zip (OSX: Keka or The Unarchiver).
+I found that WinRAR can still be very useful if you need to handle symlinks / hardlinks - and if you want to add redundancy (recovery bytes).
+Most other compressors don't!

 BareTail seems nice.